bthate/obot/README.rst

 irc
 ===

-the default bot starts the IRC bot, you can disable this with the -x bot.irc option. use server (-s), channel (-c) and nick (-n) options to connect to an IRC network
+the default bot just starts the shell, if you want to connect to IRC or XMPP use the -p (prompt) option to provide connection arguments.

+for IRC this is <server> <channel> <nick>, for XMPP <jid>.

 ::

-    > obot -m irc -p localhost -c \#obot -n obot
+    > obot -m irc -p localhost \#obot obot

 you can use the -b option to start the bot in the background and logfiles can be found in ~/.obot/logs.